 This now very rare 1965 Sunbeam Alpine Convertible came to us after standing for many moons un-used in a garage locally.
 It was all complete but someone at some point had started to restore it, then bailed out.
 We basically started again!

 It has had new rear arches and outer sills, the common rust on the top of the wings was cut out and replaced with metal.
 The underneath of the car was excellent and needed little more doing by us past a clean-up and some basic renovation, mechanically the car was very strong already with all joints etc in good order.
 The boot floor is excellent and we are in the process of replacing the rubbers on the fuel pipe and tanks, the old ones had badly perished with age.
 The bumpers etc had been removed along with all door locks and bright work.
-You will see in the pictures the front one is still to be fitted, we do have it and while aged like the rear with a slight deviation in it, it’s more than useable as is ( to make perfect you could have it straightened and so retain originality)
+The r/h door has corrosion along the bottom and will require repair.

-Inside the blue trim has aged very well and appears to be the original trim for the car.
+Inside the blue trim has aged very well , all bar the frivers door card and appears to be the original trim for the car.
 It will clean up nicely with a bit of effort I am sure.
 The dash is very good however, the speedo meter was missing?
 We have sourced another but it has a black trim that should be chrome.
 The now rare to find vinyl roof is in useable condition and looks to again be the original item.
 There are a couple of minor nicks in it and the rear screen is opaque.
 Not bad though considering its age.

 The engine runs very smoothly after a service and some fettling.
 Gearbox (with overdrive) is still to be tested once we have the cars fuel system back in one piece.
 Brakes all work including the handbrake, again to be tested once driving.